 While your skin-care routine may currently be heavy with stuff to treat acne or get a covetable glow, it’s never a bad idea to incorporate products that prevent and treat signs of aging.
-“As we get older, our skin gets thinner, and produces less collagen and elastin — which means it doesn’t repair itself as well, and isn’t as plump or moist, which in turn causes our expression lines and wrinkles to stick around,” explains dermatologist Noelani Gonzalez, a specialist at Mount Sinai Health System.
-Wrinkle creams can be a great, all-around solution to the skin’s natural aging process because the best will both “provide support to your aging skin, and deliver ingredients to the skin that help it better repair and renew itself.”
+“As we get older, our skin gets thinner and produces less collagen and elastin — which means it doesn’t repair itself as well and isn’t as plump or moist, which in turn causes our expression lines and wrinkles to stick around,” explains dermatologist Noelani Gonzalez, a specialist at Mount Sinai Health System.
+Wrinkle creams can be a great, all-around solution to the skin’s natural aging process because the best will “provide support to your aging skin and deliver ingredients to the skin that help it better repair and renew itself,” she says.

 Best overall wrinkle cream